 Essential Oil Bug Spray

-Use the following ingredients to make an all-natural bug spray from essential oils that is safe for your family and the environment:
+Use the following ingredients to make an all-natural bug spray that is safe for your family and the environment:

 Bug Spray From Fresh or Dried Herbs